-Subordinated debt (also known as junior debt) is a type of unsecured debt instrument which has lower priority over senior debt instruments or other corporate debts which has higher priority, and in the event of liquidation, such subordinated debt instruments are paid only after the senior debt instruments are paid in full.
+Subordinated debt (also known as junior debt) is a type of unsecured debt instrument that has lower priority over senior debt instruments or other corporate debts which has higher priority.
+In liquidation, such subordinated debt instruments are paid only after the senior debt instruments are paid in full.

 - The normal meaning of the word subordinate is “lower in ranking or position”.
 Debt means “a sum of money owed or due to another person”.
 Thus, subordinate debt is a type of debt instrument with lower priority.

-- The said debt instrument has similar features to any other debt instrument, with the only exception with regards to the priority of payment.
-Such priority of payment is necessary only in case of liquidation of the bond-issuer.
+- The said debt instrument has similar features to any other debt instrument, with the only exception concerning the priority of payment.
+Such priority of payment is necessary only in case of liquidation of the bond issuer.
 Otherwise, the debts are normally secured.

 - The senior debt holders rank the higher priority of payment in the case of liquidation of the debtor.
 However, even if subordinate debts are riskier, they are paid before the settlement of equity holders of the Company.
-Thus, these cannot be said to be completely unsecured in nature.
+Thus, these cannot be said to be completely unsecured.

 - The seniority of payment can be represented through the following charts: